 Since neither the sender nor the addressee can alter the USPS Automated Tracking records, those records cannot be manipulated by a party in interest who might claim receipt or non-receipt for their own interests.

 The form must be presented to a USPS employee for examination at the time the letter is placed in the mail.
-The USPS employee examines the form, assures that proper fees are paid (at this writing, $1.20 for an individual letter; .44 each for three or more letters; $7.05 for up to 1000 letters; and .85 per each additional 1000).
+The USPS employee examines the form, assures that proper fees are paid (at this writing, $1.40 for one letter, $8.25 for six to 1000 letters; and $1.03 per each additional 1000 letters).

 A Certificate of Mailing is NOT proof that a letter was received by the addressee.
 Since the only record of the mailing is in the possession of a party of interest, the addressee cannot rely upon the business records of a disinterested third party (USPS) in contesting the receipt of such a letter.